 We all feel like we have limitations.
 We should never let it stop us from achieving anything we set our hearts or minds on.

-11. Michelle Schroeder-Gardner: $100,000+/month
+12. Michelle Schroeder-Gardner: $100,000+/month

 How she makes her money:

-Most of her income comes from selling her own courses and affiliate marketing programs like Bluehost.
+Most of her income comes from selling her own courses and high-paying affiliate marketing programs like Bluehost.
 The remaining comes from sponsorships and advertisements placed on her blogs.
 She has made quite a lot from sponsored posts and has a sponsored posts course if you want to learn more about how she does it.

 What sets her apart: